xen-project/xen/docs/misra/exclude-list.rst

    match more than one file/folder at the time.
 This field is mandatory.
  - comment: an optional comment to explain why the file is removed from the analysis.
+ - checkers: an optional list of checkers that will exclude this entries from their results.
+This field is optional and when not specified, it means every checker will use that entry.
+   Current implemented values for this field are:
+    - xen-analysis: the xen-analysis.py script exclude this entry for both MISRA and static analysis scan.
+(Implemented only for Cppcheck tool)

 To ease the review and the modifications of the entries, they shall be listed in alphabetical order referring to the rel_path field.